vtg04/Deep_filter/README.md

 ## Loading Models and Images:

 We use dlib to load the facial landmark predictor.
-The face_recognition library is used to load the reference image (Elon Musk or Cristiano Ronaldo) and get the face encodings.
+The face_recognition library is used to load the reference image and get the face encodings.

 ## Apply Deepfake Filter Function: